AIInfra-lvz/Cuda/cutlass/fmha_blackwell_sm120/fmha_introduction.md

 Tensor sQ = make_tensor(make_smem_ptr(storage.smem_q.data()), SmemLayoutQ{});
 ```

-Using the methods described above, we can call `cute::copy()` to transfer data from global memory to shared memory (SMEM).
-However, further processing is required, as the data layout does not directly match the `MMA Atom`.
+Using the methods described above, we obtain data that conforms to the `MMA Atom` layout in both global memory and shared memory (SMEM).
+However, further processing is required, as the data layout does not directly match the `Copy Atom`.
 Therefore, a corresponding `Copy Atom` must be created to align with the `MMA Atom`, as shown below:
 ```
 auto [tQgQ_qdl, tQsQ] = tma_partition(
   params.tma_load_q, /*not use mulitcast*/ _0{}, /*not use mulitcast*/ make_layout(_1{}),